uashogeschoolutrecht/sean/README.md

 ![](images/flask-logo.png)

 - Develop flask app (or maybe Django?)
+  - Flask is a web framework written in python.
-- First locally hosted for testing
+- Local hosted
+  - In phase B the framework is developed and tested locally.

 ## Phase C
 ![](images/sean-branding.png)
--   This is the first time we see the user
 -   Create UI
+    -   Connect to Flask app
 -   Where do we host
--   How does it interact with app
     -   Azure function App with HTTP Trigger?
 More info [here](https://learn.microsoft.com/en-us/samples/azure-samples/flask-app-on-azure-functions/azure-functions-python-create-flask-app/)

 ## Feedback loop
+The goal of the project is that there will be a continues feedback loop between the user and developers.
+This can be to either enhance existing apps or make recommendations for new features.

+>
+    Development team: Anne Leemans (lead) & Fraukje Coopmans